Rocketman1986/Simple-Web-Scraper-Script/README.md

 # Simple-Web-Scraper-Script
-A simple web scraping script using the requests library and Beautiful Soup
+A simple web scraping script using the requests library and Beautiful Soup for parsing.